-Do you have a basement that often experiences flooding or dampness?
-Commonly found in the basement of homes, a sump pump is a pump used to remove water that has accumulated in a water-collecting sump pit.
-Sump pumps are often used where basement flooding happens regularly and send water away from a house to any place outside of the home where it is no longer problematic, such as a municipal storm drain or dry well.
+Do you have a basement that often experiences flooding or dampness in the suburban Chicago area?
+Commonly found in the basement of homes, a sump pump is used to remove water that has accumulated in a water-collecting sump pit.
+Sump pumps are often used in areas where basement flooding happens regularly, and send water away from a house to a safe place, like a municipal storm drain or dry well.

 If you are experiencing problems with your sump pump, interested in performing sump pump maintenance or would like to install new sump pump equipment, Precision Plumbing, Heating and Cooling can help.
 We are sump pump experts in:

-We offer our courteous, professional and efficient service 24 hours a day, 7 days a week.
+We offer courteous, professional and efficient service.
 All of our workmanship is guaranteed for life, and we offer warrantee coverage for a minimum of one year.
 Proudly serving suburban Chicagoland…Is today soon enough?

-Basement flooding is a serious problem and can be caused by anything from a leak in your basement walls to blockage in the sewer pipe that connects your plumbing to the main line.
-It can damage your home and chronically wet houses are linked to respiratory problems.
+Basement flooding is a serious problem, and can be caused by anything from a leak in your basement walls to blockage in a sewer pipe.
+It can damage your home, and chronically wet houses are linked to respiratory problems.
 If you have repeated basement flooding, it can even hike up your insurance rates.
 Even if your flooding is localized, it can spread mold through the basement area which can turn into a big problem.
 Sump pumps work by either pumping the sub-surface water to an existing drain line (if allowed by code) or expels the water outside of the home to a municipal storm drain or dry well.
 If your home is flooded regularly and you do not have a sump pump, you are losing valuable living space!

 Do you want to turn your basement into a livable space by adding a bathroom?
 You might need an ejector pump!
 Unlike sump pumps, which are responsible only for carrying water from your home, ejector pumps are designed to pump residential or household sewage backward to a destination such as an elevated septic tank or city sewer.
 Since the basement is below ground level, there needs to be some way for the water and waste to travel upwards.
 Also, if the geography of your home prevents the sewer from flowing fast enough on its own, an ejector pump is needed.
 Whether you need an ejector pump repaired or you need a new one installed in your suburban Chicagoland home, Precision Plumbing, Heating and Cooling can help.